abhirampai/my_blog/src/_blogs/lets_implement_bittorrent_from_scratch_part_2.md

-In our [previous blog](/lets_implement_bittorrent_from_scratch_part_1), we learnt more about the structure and contents of the torrent file, how to generate the info hash, how to send a get request to the tracker url inorder to get the peers.
+In our [previous blog](/lets_implement_bittorrent_from_scratch_part_1), we delved into the structure and contents of the torrent file, learned how to generate the info hash, and how to send a GET request to the tracker URL to obtain the peers.

-In this blog we would be diving into the details of how to establish a tcp connection with the peer and complete a handshake.
+In this blog, we will delve deeper into the process of establishing a TCP connection with a peer and completing a handshake.

-Now lets look into how we can make a tcp request to the peer.
+### Making a TCP Request to the Peer

-In the previous blog we saw how we can get the peer's address and port, we would be establishing a tcp connection with any one of the peer from that.
+In the previous blog, we discussed how to obtain the peer's address and port.
+We will establish a TCP connection with one of these peers.

-Now lets look into the handshake message.
+#### Understanding the Handshake Message

-A handshake message consists of the following keys:
+A handshake message comprises the following components:

-- Length of the protocol string which is "BitTorrent protocol" which is 19. ( 1byte )
+- The length of the protocol string, which is "BitTorrent protocol" and is 19 bytes long (1 byte)
-- The string BitTorrent protocol ( 19 bytes )
+- The string "BitTorrent protocol" (19 bytes)
-- Eigth reserved bytes which are all zeros ( 8 bytes )
+- Eight reserved bytes, all of which are zeros (8 bytes)
-- Sha1 hash ( 20 bytes )
+- The SHA1 hash (20 bytes)
-- peer_id (20 bytes)
+- The peer ID (20 bytes)

-Total length of a handshake_message is 68 bytes.
+The total length of a handshake message is 68 bytes.

-Once we send a handshake we would receive a symmetric handshake message back.
-To validate the handshake we have to validate the info hashes.
-To know more about the same refer the [BitTorrent specification](https://www.bittorrent.org/beps/bep_0003.html#peer-protocol).
+Upon sending a handshake, we receive a symmetric handshake message in return.
+To validate the handshake, we must validate the info hashes.
+For more information, refer to the [BitTorrent specification](https://www.bittorrent.org/beps/bep_0003.html#peer-protocol).

-Now lets write the psuedocode for the same.
+#### Pseudocode for the Process

 1. Get the peers by sending the get request to the tracker.
 Refer previous blog to see how this is done.
 2. Now establish a tcp connection with any one of the peer.